 - - - - - - - - - - - - - - - -

 BEAU L'AMOUR'S COMMENTS: Up until the early 2000s I was somewhat active in the Motion Picture and Television industry.
 Among other things, I struggled to make a number of projects of my father's but was only partly successful.
 Often disappointed in either the outcome (despite my best efforts) or the process, I ultimately decided to put a greater and greater amount of my time into publishing projects.
-However, along the way, I found I had created a number of adaptations of my father's material that never even made it onto the desk of an agent or a studio executive.
+Over the years, however, I found I had created a number of adaptations of my father's material that never even made it onto the desk of an agent or a studio executive.

 Haunted Mesa is one of those ...

 Around 2008 buddy of mine challenged me to write a script to Dad's novel Haunted Mesa, a book my friend considered nearly impossible to do a decent adaptation of.
-I agreed with him ... then I cheated and created a TV Series Bible.
+I agreed with him ... then I cheated and created a TV Series Bible and a Pilot Episode.
 The big challenge was to bring it up to date and to make the "other world" a bit more grounded in its own science fiction reality.
-Not having to resolve everything in the two hour time frame of a movie or the five hundred pages of a novel really opened this version of Haunted Mesa up and made it fall into a much clearer structure.
+Not having to resolve everything from the novel in a two hour movie really opened Haunted Mesa up and made it fall into a much clearer structure.
 Dad touched on so many interesting ideas in this story that he nearly drowned in them.

-One of the particularly intriguing aspects that I discovered I could add to this concept was a connection to 19th century Western history.
-Part of what I added was the idea that the other world of Xibalba and the peoples of both the United States and Mexico have been fighting an inter dimensional war since the time of the Hopis and Mayans ... one of the "secrets" this piece of SF plays around with is that there were no "Indian Wars" in the Southwest.
+One of the particularly intriguing aspects that I discovered I could add to the TV project was a connection to 19th century Western history.
+I added in the concept that the peoples of both the United States and Mexico had been fighting an inter dimensional war with Xibalba since the time of the Hopis and Mayans ... one of the "government secrets" this piece of SF plays around with is that there were no "Indian Wars" in the Southwest.
 The Utes and Apaches and Navajos fought alongside soldiers of the US and Mexican armies in a secret conflict against the Empire of Xibalba ... a conflict that has been covered up ever since.

 While developing an advanced surveillance device, wealthy inventor Eric Hokart stumbles onto a way to detect areas of congruence, thin spots, that sometimes connect our world to another.
 This Alternate Earth is similar to ours geographically but, for the last several thousand years, it has experienced a vastly different history.